-While the original Lyngblomsten home is gone, our 10-acre campus today is home to the Lyngblomsten Care Center, two senior housing buildings (offering market-rate and subsidized units), and the offices of Lyngblomsten Community Services, which organizes programming, resources, and support for older adults living off our campus.
+While the original Lyngblomsten home is gone, our 10-acre campus in the Como Park neighborhood of St. Paul is today home to the Lyngblomsten Care Center, two senior housing buildings (offering market-rate and subsidized units), and the offices of Lyngblomsten Community Services, which organizes programming, resources, and support for older adults living off our campus.

-Together, our 400+ staff members supported by hundreds of Lyngblomsten volunteers and donors provide quality, person-centered care for our residents, tenants, community participants, and their families.
+Together, our 400+ staff members- supported by hundreds of Lyngblomsten volunteers and donors- provide quality, person-centered care for our residents, community participants, and their families.